Precious Death

 According to the official Precious Death website, "Walls" was the first song the band wrote together, with bassist Andy Koehler taking the lead in its creation, while vocalist Chris Scott contributed lyrics and vocals.
 "Force Fed" was brought in by Scott from his previous work before joining Precious Death, making it the only song from before the band's formation in 1990.
 "The Depth of My Soul" was co-written by Scott, with Koehler and guitarist David Bishop contributing to its breakdown and lead sections.
 Koehler and drummer Roger Sampson collaborated on "I Will," another track that became a staple in their live performances.

 This demo captures the raw energy of Precious Death's early performances and is considered by fans to embody the band's live sound authentically.
 Some listeners feel that this demo best represents the band's live feel compared to their later studio recordings.

-Originally released as a cassette tape, "Our Stinkin' Demo" has become a sought-after item among collectors.
-In 2021, the demo was made available on streaming platforms, allowing a new generation of listeners to experience this foundational piece of Precious Death's legacy.
+"Our Stinkin' Demo" was originally released as a cassette tape, which was collected by people.
+In 2021, the demo was made available on streaming platforms.

 "Oddballs and Endings: Things Left Unsaid" is an album by Precious Death featuring unreleased tracks and live versions produced by legendary rock producer Brian Garcia.